 5.2.1.
-The tank shall be filled with fresh reference fuel at a temperature of 18 °C ±2 °C. The tank shall be filled to 40 ±2 per cent of the nominal tank capacity.
-The rig with the fuel tank system shall be placed in a room with a controlled temperature of 40 °C ±2 °C for 3 weeks.
+The fuel tank system representative of a family shall be selected and mounted on a rig in a similar orientation as in the vehicle.
+The tank shall be filled to 40 ±2 per cent of its nominal capacity with reference fuel at a temperature of 18 °C ±2 °C. The rig with the fuel tank system shall be placed in a room with a controlled temperature of 40 °C ±2 °C for 3 weeks.

 5.2.2.
-At the end of the third week, the tank shall be drained and refilled with fresh reference fuel at a temperature of 18 °C ±2 °C to 40 ±2 per cent of the nominal tank capacity.
+At the end of the third week, the tank shall be drained and refilled with reference fuel at a temperature of 18 °C ±2 °C to 40 ±2 per cent of its nominal tank capacity.

 Within 6 to 36 hours, the rig with the fuel tank system shall be placed in an enclosure.
-The last 6 hours of this period shall be at an ambient temperature of 20 °C ±2 °C. In the enclosure, a diurnal procedure shall be performed over a first period of 24 hours of the procedure described in paragraph 5.3.9. of this annex.
+The last 6 hours of this period shall be at an ambient temperature of 20 °C ±2 °C. In the enclosure, a diurnal procedure shall be performed over the first 24-hour period of the procedure described in paragraph 6.5.9. of this annex.
 The fuel tank system shall be vented to the outside of the enclosure to eliminate the possibility of the tank venting emissions being counted as permeation.
 The HC emissions shall be measured and the value shall be recorded as HC3W.

 5.2.3.
 The rig with the fuel tank system shall be placed again in a room with a controlled temperature of 40 °C ±2 °C for the remaining 17 weeks.

 5.2.4.
-At the end of the seventeenth week, the tank shall be drained and refilled with fresh reference fuel at a temperature of 18 °C ±2 °C at 40 ±2 per cent of the nominal tank capacity.
+At the end of the seventeenth week, the tank shall be drained and refilled with fresh reference fuel at a temperature of 18 °C ±2 °C at 40 ±2 per cent of its nominal tank capacity.

-Within 6 to 36 hours, the rig with the fuel tank system shall be placed in an enclosure.
-The last 6 hours of this period shall be at an ambient temperature of 20 °C ±2 °C. In the enclosure, a diurnal procedure shall be performed over a first period of 24 hours of the procedure described according to paragraph 5.3.9. of this annex.
-The fuel tank system shall be vented to the outside of the enclosure to eliminate the possibility of the tank venting emissions being counted as permeation.
-The HC emissions shall be measured and the value shall be recorded as HC20W.
+The procedure described in paragraph 5.2.2. shall be repeated.
+The HC emissions shall be measured and the value shall be recorded in this case as HC20W.

 5.2.5.
 The PF is the difference between HC20W and HC3W in g/24h calculated to 3 significant digits using the following equation: